 This webpage offers information about processes that may impact the payments you receive from Humana.
-It also provides links to resources that can help to improve cash flow, reduce administrative expenses and improve operational efficiency.

 As sequestration reductions have been imposed by the Centers for Medicare & Medicaid Services (CMS), Humana has implemented the same reductions to network and non-network provider payments.
 All non-network and network healthcare providers who are reimbursed using a fee schedule based on the Medicare payment system, percentage of Medicare Advantage premium or Medicare allowed amount (e.g., resource-based relative value scale [RBRVS], diagnosis-related group [DRG], etc.) will have the same sequestration reduction applied in the same manner as CMS.
 This reduction applies to all Medicare Advantage plans.